ESET Antivirus Review

 - Ransomware

 In the features list, it claims to “protect you from attacks,” which is ESET’s ransomware detection system.
-With one ransom demanded in France in 2020 coming in at almost $12 million,2 ransomware protection is a good thing to have, especially for businesses.
+With ransomware attacks costing businesses over $50 billion per year, ransomware protection is a necessity, especially for businesses.2

 ESET’s scans are both on-access, when the app is open, and on-demand, whenever you want, meaning you can scan unknown or suspicious-looking files in their File Explorer with a single click.
 We really like this kind of capability as it makes it very easy to protect yourself: if you’re ever browsing your file system and see a file that you don’t know where it came from, you can scan it right there and then.
 ESET will also alert you if files are acting suspiciously, prompting you to scan them.